ocaml/ocaml.org/data/planet/ocsigen/ocsigen-client-server-widgets.md

 source:
 ---

 <p>This short tutorial is an example of client-server Eliom application.
 It gives an example of client-server widgets.
-You can find the original version of this tutorial (and many others) <a href="http://ocsigen.org/tuto/manual/tutowidgets">here</a>.</p>
+You can find the original version of this tutorial (and many others) <a href="http://ocsigen.org/tuto/manual/tutowidgets - [404 Not Found]">here</a>.</p>

 <p>It is probably a good starting point if you know OCaml well, and want to quickly learn how to write a client-server Eliom application with a short example and concise explanations.
-For more detailed explanations, see the <a href="http://ocsigen.org/tuto/manual/application">&ldquo;Graffiti&rdquo; tutorial</a>, or read the manuals.</p>
+For more detailed explanations, see the <a href="http://ocsigen.org/tuto/manual/application - [404 Not Found]">&ldquo;Graffiti&rdquo; tutorial</a>, or read the manuals.</p>

 <p>The goal is to show that, unlike many JavaScript libraries that build their widgets programmatically (by instantiating classes or calling functions), Eliom enables server-side widget generation, before sending them to the client.
 Pages can thus be indexed by search engines.</p>